Projects & Funding

 Proposition 1 IRWM Grant Solicitation

-- $3.4 million was allocated to the Tulare-Kern Funding Area.
+$3.4 million was allocated to the Tulare-Kern Funding Area.
 The County of Tulare submitted a proposal for the DAC Involvement Grant Program on behalf of the Tulare-Kern Funding Area to DWR in early April 2017.
 A Grant Agreement was executed with DWR in February 2018.
 The KBWA received a total of $392,000 for three DAC planning projects.
 The DAC projects were completed in late 2021.

-A grant application to update the Kings Basin IRWM Plan was submitted in September 2016.
-Final award recommendations were released on February 2, 2017 in which the KBWA was recommended for $202,817 in grant funding.
-The total cost for the Kings Basin IRWM Plan update is $256,052 with the KBWA contributing $53,235 in local cost share.
+A grant application to update the 2012 Kings Basin IRWM Plan was submitted in September 2016.
+The KBWA was recommended for $202,817 in grant funding.
+The total cost for the Kings Basin IRWM Plan update was $256,052 with the KBWA contributing $53,235 in local cost share.
 In conjunction with the Kings Basin IRWM Plan update, the KBWA developed a Storm Water Resources Plan for the KBWA IRWM region (the Plan excludes areas covered by the Fresno Metropolitan Flood Control District’s functionally equivalent Storm Water Resource Plan and County of Tulare’s Cottonwood Creek Storm Water Resource Plan).
 This project was completed in December 2018.

 Solicitation announcements will be posted to this page following any announcements made by DWR to their IRWM webpage: